Sample Poultry Farming Business Plan Template

 Why?

-Because their foundation is different and they may not grow or be fruitful alike.
+Because their foundation is different, and they may not grow or be fruitful alike.

-1. Buying chickens from “quack” hatcheries.
+1. They are buying chickens from “quack” hatcheries.

 1. Overcrowding.